Chief of Naval Operations: Office of the Chief of Naval Operations

 The chief of naval operations presides over the Navy Staff, formally known as the Office of the Chief of Naval Operations (OPNAV).

 The Office of the Chief of Naval Operations is a statutory organization within the executive part of the Department of the Navy, and its purpose is to furnish professional assistance to the secretary of the Navy (SECNAV) and the CNO in carrying out their responsibilities.

 Under the authority of the CNO, the director of the Navy Staff (DNS) is responsible for day-to-day administration of the Navy Staff and coordination of the activities of the deputy chiefs of naval operations, who report directly to the CNO.
 The office was previously known as the assistant vice chief of naval operations (AVCNO) until 1996, when CNO Jeremy Boorda ordered its redesignation to its current name.
 Previously held by a three-star vice admiral, the position became a civilian's billet in 2018.
-The present DNS is Andrew S. Haueptle, a retired Marine Corps colonel.
+The present DNS is a Vice Admiral Michael Boyle, a former 3rd Fleet commander.